QamarBinHanif/qamarbinhanif/README.md

 # Muhammad Qamar

-**Senior Software Engineer** with 6+ years of experience in developing innovative and scalable web and mobile applications.
+**Senior Software Engineer** with 5+ years of experience developing innovative and scalable web and mobile applications.
 Passionate about clean code, open-source contributions, and continuous learning.
-Expertise in frontend and backend technologies, with a focus on performance, security, and user experience.
+Expertise in frontend and backend technologies, focusing on performance, security, and user experience.

 ## Skills:
 - **Frontend**: